opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 #### Adding an Inventory Chart widget
-To add an inventory chart widget to an existing dashboard, create the chart widget, add it to the dashboard, and then call the "update" operation:
+To add an inventory chart widget to an existing dashboard:
 ```
 dashboard.addWidget(InventoryChart.builder()
     .title("inventory-title")